KarinRL/gettingcleaningdata/CodeBook.md

 		3       1 STANDING        -0.9826250        -0.9766373        -0.9764938
 		4       1  WALKING        -0.3506753        -0.5576393        -0.1609796

-	11. Write the data.frame into a csv file with the same name
+	11. Write the data.frame into a .txt file with the same name